Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Pros

-- Robust Coverage Options & Customer Support: Progressive offers a range of coverage options, such as gap insurance and accident forgiveness, and 24/7 claims service for prompt assistance.
+- Robust Coverage Options & Customer Support: Progressive offers a range of coverage options, such as gap insurance and accident forgiveness and 24/7 claims service.

-- Affordable Rates & Discounts: Progressive insurance review helps drivers in Vermont reduce their premiums by providing competitive pricing and discounts, including safe driver and multi-policy of 10%.
+- Affordable Rates & Discounts: Progressive’s car insurance review helps VT drivers learn how to get competitive rates and discounts, including safe driver and multi-policy of 10%.

-- Convenient Online Tools & Mobile App: Progressive’s mobile app and website make it easy for drivers to manage policies, obtain quotations, and submit claims.
+- Convenient Online Tools & Mobile App: Progressive’s mobile app and website make it easy for drivers to manage policies, obtain quotes, and submit claims.

 Cons